 To adequately prepare for court, consider the standard set out in the North Carolina General Statutes.
 N.C.G.S. § 50-13.2 requires a judge to determine what is in the “best interest” of the child.
 What exactly is the best interest will vary from one child custody case to another.
 This means that courts will rely heavily on the facts in your particular case.
 Your goal will be to demonstrate to the judge why those facts support your request for primary, joint, or other custody arrangements.

 If the other parent has done something which calls his or her parental fitness into question, make note of this.
 Be sure to include relevant information such as dates, times, places, and other details of the incident.
 Often, a parent will exhibit an extensive pattern of misconduct, so a timeline could be helpful.
 But this tactic is not only useful in demonstrating the other parent’s shortfalls.
-You will also want the judge to know about things you’ve done which show you to be a fit parent.
+You will also want the judge to know about things you’ve done which shows you to be a fit parent.

-Emails, text messages, school and medical records, and other documents can be the best way to advocate your position to the judge.
 You may believe, for instance, that the other parent is neglecting the child’s academic needs.
 Report cards showing the child’s poor school performance while in the care of the other parent would bolster this.
 Another common issue that can be addressed is that of visitation.
 A parent may go to court and demand more time with the child.
 However, you may have emails or text messages from the parent in which he declined requests to visit the child.
 There are many facets of your child custody case where documented evidence is your strongest argument.